LaCompte/Mazmoon/contributing_guide.md

 ---

-Thank you for contributing to La Compte Arabic Script Editor!
-Your contributions help make Arabic text editing better for everyone.
+Thank you for contributing to Mazmoon!
+Your contributions help make Urdu and Arabic office applications better for everyone.